cosmos/sdk-tutorials/voter/index.md

 }
 ```

-Now when you restart the app, in the frontend you should be able to only cast 1 vote per poll.
+Now when you restart the app, in the frontend you can cast only 1 vote per poll.

-## Introducing a fee for creating polls
+## Introducing a Fee for Creating Polls

-Add the logic for the transaction, that creating a poll costs 200 tokens.
+Add the logic for the transaction so that creating a poll costs 200 tokens.

-We already require users to have accounts registered, and each user has tokens on balance.
-The only thing you need to do is to send coins from user's account to a module account before we create a poll.
+You already require users to have accounts registered.
+Each user has tokens on balance.
+The only thing you need to do is to send coins from the user's account to a module account before you create a poll.

-## Add the Bank Keeper to the Module
+## Add the Bank Keeper to the Voter Module

-First, load the `expected_keepers` in the `x/voter/types/expected_keepers.go` file.
-This will define all the bank functions available in your module.
+First, load the `expected_keepers` in the `x/voter/types/expected_keepers.go` file to define all of the bank functions you want to make available in your module.

 ```go
 package types